Legislative proposal on a Union certification framework for carbon removals.

 In “A European Green Deal”

-The Commission proposes a Regulation to establish a Union certification framework for carbon removals.
+The Commission proposed a Regulation to establish a Union certification framework for carbon removals.
 The regulation would aim to facilitate the deployment of high-quality carbon removals.
-Certification would be based on four overarching criteria for which detailed methodologies will be developed through subsequent delegated acts for different carbon removal activities.
-The criteria are: 1) Quantification, 2) Additionality and baselines, 3) Long-term storage, and 4) Sustainability for which the Commission uses the acronym QU.A.L.ITY.
+Certification would be based on four overarching criteria for which detailed methodologies would be developed through subsequent delegated acts for different carbon removal activities.
+The criteria are: 1) Quantification, 2) Additionality and baselines, 3) Long-term storage, and 4) Sustainability, for which the Commission uses the acronym QU.A.L.ITY.

 The Commission would be responsible for recognising certification schemes which comply with the Union Framework criteria through Commission decisions.
 Schemes would further have requirements regarding transparency into their day-to-day operation, should ensure independent verification of carbon removals and full disclosure of all information related to certified carbon removals.